rah1236/otterEmu/README.md

 ## Special Thanks

-Thanks to Grace, Miles, and Noah for getting me through 233, Dash, Professor Callenes-Sloan, and probably most of all Professor Mealy for putting together and awesome class, and set of textbooks, and for ultimately giving me a C+ in the course.
+Thanks to Grace, Miles, and Noah for getting me through 233, Dash, Professor Callenes-Sloan, and probably most of all Professor Mealy for putting together an awesome class and set of textbooks, and for ultimately giving me a C+ in the course.
 This Emulator is deserving of about that grade too.